 - XR14: 16 SEER Rating - 72dB - One Stage Compressor

 - XR13: 14.5 SEER Rating - 75dB - One Stage Compressor

 If you are on a budget but are looking for something that is not your average AC unit, then you should definitely consider the XR17 by Trane.
 It really fits the bill of an affordable product, meaning that it offers more than a handful of features and is great in terms of quality, yet it does have a very high price point.
 After going over what this air conditioner has to offer, it is safe to say that investing in this unit is, a good deal.

 Finding the Best Prices

-At the end of the day we all want the best quality we can get at a price we can afford, or even at a price much cheaper than we can afford!
+At the end of the day we all want the best quality we can get at a price we can afford.
 However, many professionals in the industry believe that the reliability and performance of your system are more dependent on the quality of its installation than what brand you choose.
-Without a proper installation, your unit will not operate properly and a quality installation can mean the difference in several years of your unit’s life and thousands of dollars in your wallet.
+Without proper installation, your unit will not operate properly and a quality installation can mean the difference in several years of your unit’s life and thousands of dollars in your wallet.